How to Understand UNICEF USA’s Charity Ratings

 For every dollar donated, UNICEF USA spends just 8 cents on fundraising and less than 3 cents on administration.

-Most years, UNICEF USA has received the highest marks for accountability and transparency from Charity Navigator.
+Most years, UNICEF USA has received the highest charity rating marks for accountability and transparency from Charity Navigator.
 UNICEF USA has also been awarded GlobalGiving’s Superstar status for demonstrating the highest level of engagement and/or effectiveness.
 Our program expense ratio of 88.9 percent means we are a highly efficient charity, with 2.9 percent of our expenses going to administration and 8 percent to fundraising.

-To make the most of evaluations like these, it’s important to understand how the ratings methodologies work and how well they apply to the unique structure, governance and operating conditions of the nonprofits ranked.
+To make the most of charity evaluations like these, it’s important to understand how the charity ratings methodologies work and how well they apply to the unique structure, governance and operating conditions of the nonprofits ranked.

 Sometimes a combination of factors can cause a disconnect between the metrics Charity Navigator uses to rate nonprofits and their commitment to their missions and values.